+I certify that:

+- The contents of this report are accurate to the best of my knowledge. - No conflict of interest exists with respect to my ability to conduct an audit of the agency under review, and - I have not included in the final report any personally identifiable information (PII) about any resident or staff member, except where the names of administrative personnel are specifically requested in the report template.

+Auditor Instructions:

-I certify that: The contents of this report are accurate to the best of my knowledge.
-No conflict of interest exists with respect to my ability to conduct an audit of the agency under review, and I have not included in the final report any personally identifiable information (PII) about any resident or staff member, except where the names of administrative personnel are specifically requested in the report template.
-Auditor Instructions: electronic sign searchable PI into a PDF for name in the text box below for Auditor Signature.
-This will function as your official nature.
-Auditors must deliver their final report to the PREA Resource Center as a DF format to ensure accessibility to people with disabilities.
-Save this report document mat prior to submission.
-Auditors are not permitted to submit audit reports that have See the PREA Auditor Handbook for a full discussion of audit report formatting Maren Arba ach Auditor Sig gnature Date
+Type your full name in the text box below for Auditor Signature.
+This will function as your official electronic signature.
+Auditors must deliver their final report to the PREA Resource Center as a searchable PDF format to ensure accessibility to people with disabilities.
+Save this report document into a PDF format prior to submission.
+Auditors are not permitted to submit audit reports that have been scanned.
+See the PREA Auditor Handbook for a full discussion of audit report formatting requirements.